erickrf/multiffn-nli/README.rst

 Requirements
 ------------

 The code was only tested in Python 2.7.
-The ``master`` branch uses Tensorflow 0.12, but the ``tensorflow1.0`` branch uses version 1.0 (that is the only difference between the two branches).
+The current version run on tensorflow 1.2.

 Usage
 -----